 AT A GLANCE

-This 8 day safari will take to you to three of Namibia’s must see natural wonders.
+This 8-day Safari in Namibia will take to you to three of the country’s must-see natural wonders.
 We will visit the Namib Desert and Sossusvlei which is home to some of the highest sand dunes in the world.
 Then we move onto Swakopmund – where the desert and the coast come together.
 We will then make our way up along the Skeleton Coast and turn inland into the dramatic and scenic Damaraland.
 And then last but not least we will move onto Etosha which is one of Africa’s best game viewing destinations.

 16 MAY / 18 JUNE / 13 AUGUST